Do you ever go through an “a-ha moment” that suddenly makes you aware of a totally new perspective?

 The experience also gave me a glimpse of the heart and soul of the company: how employees lifted each other up, how they took pride in caring for customers, and even problems in the company’s overall strategic planning and core philosophy.
 By entering the world of my staff, I noticed things that would never have been obvious from my office down the hall.

-If you’re a manager who spent a day in your employee’s shoes, what was the experience like?
+If you have spent a day in your employee’s shoes, what was the experience like?
 Does your organization provide managers with the chance to be “Employee For a Day”?

 Share your experience and ideas below!